 Congratulations on starting your orthodontic treatment with a set of Invisalign clear aligners!
 We know it took much research, careful consideration, and courage to start your orthodontic treatment.
 However, we understand if you’re concerned about what those first few days with the appliance will feel like.
 Will there be any pain with your aligner trays?
 Is there any getting used to Invisalign?

-Understanding how this appliance is pretty straightforward.
+Understanding how this appliance works is pretty straightforward.
 You wear your aligner trays for several hours every day, and they push your teeth into a new position.
 Besides, you can take the trays off when you go grab a bite or brush your teeth.

 We don’t want any of our patients to suffer from dental health problems, so maintaining good oral hygiene habits is crucial.
 Likewise, we want to describe how you’ll be feeling during your first few days with the appliance.
 Let’s review together how to survive Invisalign during your first week of ortho.